 No, Virgin Mobile customers have exactly the same network access (including all the towers) as Optus customers.
-As such we cover the same percentage of the population as the Optus network - 98.5% of the Australian population.
+As such we cover the same percentage of the population as the Optus network - 96.9% of Australians.

 You can check out our coverage maps here.